Exploring Isle Royale

 From Rock Harbor and Windigo visitors centers, rangers lead hikes and give programs on natural and cultural history; check for times when you arrive.

-Moose numbers have dropped but often are seen.
+Moose often are seen.
 Foxes frequently are seen around campgrounds and lodgings.

 Background: Nevada Barr's 1994 mystery novel "A Superior Death" draws heavily on her experiences as an NPS ranger on the island and includes fascinating details about the island, especially its shipwrecks, frequented by sport divers.